Your Support Gave People Hope | Do Moore Good 2026

 To our supporters and partners,

-• The Pardon Hub Network — Launched.
-We now have 2 operational hubs in West Philadelphia providing free pardon coaching to justice-impacted people.
-Both are staffed by community members with lived experience.
+• The Pardon Me Network, Launched.
+The first neighborhood-based pardon support system in Pennsylvania, now a model for communities statewide.
+We now have 2 operational hubs in Philadelphia providing free pardon coaching to justice-impacted people.
+Both are staffed by community members.

 • Workforce Systems Engaged.
 Veterans Service Officers were trained statewide, presentations were made at the PA Workforce Development Association conference, and CareerLinks offices were connected to Pardon Projects across rural Pennsylvania.
-A collective effort — showing what's possible when organizations move together.

 • Press Coverage.
 KYW, The Philadelphia Citizen, Resolve Philly, the Social Innovations Journal, and multiple outlets statewide.